 Please don’t exercise while the drain is in place.
 Walking is okay.
 You are allowed to sit on the operative site immediately after surgery (it actually helps push fluid from under the flap).
 Once the drain is removed, you may begin to exercise.

 Yes.
-You can shower the morning after surgery.
+You can shower in the evening, the day of surgery.
 Make certain to remove all of the gauze first.
 It’s important to keep the wound dry after showering.
-Soaking in a bathtub, however, is not permitted for 2 weeks or until the wound is fully healed.
+Soaking in a bathtub, however, is not permitted for 4 weeks or until the wound is fully healed.

 Can I sit down immediately after the procedure?